Expungement Attorneys in Portland Serving Throughout Oregon

 - Government employees or people wishing to run for elective office

 There are many reasons why a person would want to have a clean criminal record.
-Mark C. Cogan has more than a quarter century of experience in criminal defense.
+Mark C. Cogan has more than 35 years of experience in criminal defense.
 He has received an AV Peer Review Rating* through Martindale-Hubbell and has been listed as an Oregon Super Lawyer from 2007 through the present date.

 A wide range of offenses can be expunged under Oregon law: misdemeanors such as assault, theft, indecent exposure, shoplifting, marijuana possession, reckless endangerment and criminal trespass; and felonies such as assault, forgery, public indecency, delivery of marijuana and failure to appear.